vy8w/vy8w/README.md

 # 👋 Hello, I'm Pyo Jeongin!

-I am focused on growing as a **Data Engineer**, specializing in building efficient data pipelines, processing, and optimizing data workflows.
+I am focused on growing as a **Data Analyst, Data Engineer**, specializing in building efficient data pipelines, processing, and optimizing data workflows.
 My passion lies in uncovering the value of data to provide actionable business insights.
 I strive to solve problems using various tools and technologies.

 ---